Odemira

 Summary of Facts

-• It is approximately 170 kilometers south of Lisbon.
+• It is located approximately 170 kilometers south of Lisbon.

-• The best time to visit Odemira is during the spring and autumn months.
+• The best times to visit are spring and autumn.

-• Odemira is surrounded by the Southwest Alentejo and Vicentine Coast Natural Park.
+• The Southwest Alentejo and Vicentine Coast Natural Park offers stunning natural landscapes.

 Posted by